Skip to content

 Common structure

-The logic behind it is that if a rule is present in a profile, it should only be in one place, making profile review easier.
+The logic behind it is that if a rule is present in a profile, it should only be in one place, making it easier to review profiles.

-For example, if a program needs to run executables binary.
-The rules allowing it can only be in a specific rule block (just after the @{exec_path} mr, rule).
+For example, if a program needs to run executable binaries then the rules allowing it can only be in a specific rule block (just after the @{exec_path} mr, rule).
 It is therefore easy to ensure some profile features such as:

 • A profile has access to a given resource